-- 24. The House has agreed to the use in the Chamber of some hand-held electronic devices provided that they cause no disturbance and are not used in such a way as to impair decorum.
-Their use should be confined to enabling participation in debate.
-They may be used in place of paper notes in debate and may be consulted when Members are not speaking but they must not distract from the debate taking place or make it look as if Members are not listening.
-All such devices must be in silent mode and the taking of telephone calls or listening to voicemails in the Chamber is strictly prohibited, even during divisions.
-Members are also prohibited from using laptops in the Chamber. - 25.
-Members must not use any device to take photographs, film or make audio recordings in or around the Chamber.
+- 23. The House has agreed to the use in the Chamber of hand-held electronic devices provided that they cause no disturbance and are not used in such a way as to impair decorum.
+Their use should be confined to enabling your participation in debate.
+You may use electronic devices in place of paper notes in debate and may consult them when you are not speaking, but they must not distract you or others from the debate going on or make it look as if you are not listening.
+All such devices must be in silent mode and the taking of telephone calls or listening to voicemails in the Chamber is prohibited. - 24.
+You must not use any device to take photographs, film or make audio recordings in or around the Chamber.